bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 3.2.0: Drupal 10 version with collector field validation updates.

-3.1.0: Drupal 10 version backward tested with Drupal 9.
-This version is compatible with Drupal search modules, including Search API.
+3.1.0: Drupal 10 version compatible with Drupal search modules, including Search API.
 There are no hard-coded configurations anymore.
 The module looks for the Search Path to trigger a search event and extracts the search terms from the first key-value pair of the URI.

-3.0.0: Drupal 10 version compatible with Drupal 9 & 8.
+3.0.0: Drupal 10 version, backward tested with Drupal 9 & 8.
 This version reverts to using Drupal standard search and is not compatible with Search API.

 2.0.0: Drupal 9 version with clean-up configuration page and a toggle for search/no-search.
 This version works with Drupal Search API but not the Standard Search.